xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1          | AND                |
 | 2          | OR                 |

-Criteria2    is a text string specifying criteria for filtering a list, such as "\>2".
+Criteria2&nbsp;&nbsp;&nbsp;&nbsp;is a text string specifying criteria for filtering a list, such as "\>2".
 If you include this argument, operation is required.

 **Remarks**